 If you decide to rent a U-Box moving and storage container, each container actually comes with 2 dozen complimentary rental moving pads.

-If the distance between your unit and where you can park your moving truck is over 20ft, but under 50ft, try adding an extra hour of time.
-If the walking distance is over 50ft, you might need to add 2 additional hours.
+If the distance between your unit and where you can park your moving truck is over 20 feet, but under 50 feet, try adding an extra hour of time.
+If the walking distance is more than 50 feet, you might need to add two additional hours.

 Especially when moving a studio apartment, make sure you aren’t overbooking.
 You can always add more hours to a Moving Help reservation, but you cannot remove hours if your move is already underway.